-Alright, so a little about me (FrugalTrader).
-I am a married Canadian (with 2 young children) who was born, raised and currently resides in Eastern Canada.
+Thanks for stopping by Million Dollar Journey!
+A little about me (FT) – I am a married Canadian (with 2 young children) who was born, raised and currently resides in Eastern Canada.
 I began investing in mutual funds when I was 16 years old and the passion for finance grew from there.
 When I graduated from University (I was 23), I started getting more serious about the stock market and real estate investing.
+My investing style has evolved over the years with a current focus on index and dividend growth investing.

-The intention of this site is not only to keep track of my financial progress, but to help and educate those who are interested in personal finance and investing.
+The intention of this site is not only to keep track of my financial progress but to help and educate those who are interested in personal finance and investing (MDJ has 30,000+ subscribers!).
 Along with that, there are a number of articles here about the strategies that have helped me get to where I am today (check out the archives).

 Here is some more info about me: